Koide Station: History

 The station opened on 1 September 1923 as an intermediate station on the Jōetsu Line.
-It became the western terminus of the western section of the Tadami Line, to Oshirakawa, in 1942, and western terminus of the completed line in 1971.
+It became the western terminus of the western section of the Tadami Line extending to Oshirakawa, in 1942, and the western terminus of the completed line in 1971.

-With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
+Following the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 940 passengers daily (boarding passengers only).